glasser/vote.davidglasser.net/content/post/202011-candidates.md

 anti-taxers who write the opposition statement on every otherwise non-controversial revenue-raising Berkeley proposition.
-While I doubt he has any chance of winning, expressing my disapproval of his brand of politics is important, so I will definitely be voting for Bartlett and Matthews in some order in this ranked-choice election.
+While I doubt he has any chance of winning, expressing my disapproval of his brand of politics is important, so I definitely need to vote for Bartlett and Matthews in some order in this ranked-choice election rather than abstain.

+At the end of the day, I don't like Bartlett but I'm not going to vote for a challenger from the right.
+I'm voting Bartlett #1, Matthews #2, and hoping for more inspiring candidates next time.